 Communal harmony was there in the states, despite British attempts to sow religious divisions.
 What perplexed the Bareilly observers was the rapid nature of mobilisation, there was no visible agency or organisation.
 Yet within minutes the news had reached town interiors and the villages.
 By the next day, the British were facing an armed mass insurrection.

 All elements came together in 1857.
 There was also the sixth element of a political coup achieved by Meerut mutineers.
-The mutineers had reached Delhi and performed the political act of freeing Bahadur Shah Zafar (also known as Bahadur Shah II
+The mutineers had reached Delhi and performed the political act of freeing Bahadur Shah Zafar (also known as Bahadur Shah II) from British clutches and restoring him as India's emperor.

 Satyagraha was used extensively in the pre-1757 period.
 Wajid Ali Shah, the last nawab of Oudh was the man par excellence of the hour.
 The nawab had initiated an unexpected mode of resistance.
 It looked eccentric at first, in tune with the image built of him by the British.